zstrathe/zstrathe.github.io/index.md

 Term Project for CIS 730: Principles of Artificial Intelligence

-* Trained a reinforcement learning model to play the game Mario Bros, using OpenAI's Gym framework in Python, and evaluated methods of improving the trained PPO model with modifications to the state-space, the action-space, and the reward function.
+* Trained a deep reinforcement learning model to play the game Mario Bros, using OpenAI's Gym framework in Python, and evaluated methods of improving the trained PPO model with modifications to the state-space, the action-space, and the reward function.

 <a href="pdf/cis730_paper.pdf">Paper</a>